Greetings and salutations!

 -5PM CITY WIDE PEOPLE'S ASSEMBLY on the Ithaca Commons, near the Bernie Milton Pavilion.

 General Assemblies are an open, participatory and horizontally organized process through which we are building the capacity to constitute ourselves in public as autonomous collective forces within and against the constant crises of our times.
-Please submit proposal items to ithacagafacilitation@ googlegroups.com
+Please submit proposal items to ithacagafacilitation@googlegroups.com by Friday at 4pm, or bring them to the TC Worker's Center by that time so we can confirm your proposal onto the GA.

 www.ithacaga.org